babelianrr/thejourney-app/README.md

 - Run `npm install` to install dependencies
 - Import `thejourney.sql` to phpMyAdmin
 - Use command `npm run dev` to run the app

+### Known bugs
+- Bookmark icon shows twice when bookmarking a blog